2012 United States House of Representatives elections in Washington

-The 2012 United States House of Representatives elections in Washington were held on Tuesday, 6 November 2012, to elect the ten U.S. representatives from the state, one from each of the state's ten congressional districts, a gain of one seat following the 2010 United States census.
-The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election, and a U.S. Senate election.
-The state certified the returns on 6 December 2012.
-Primary elections were held on 7 August 2012.
+The 2012 United States House of Representatives elections in Washington were held on Tuesday, November 6, 2012, to elect the ten U.S. representatives from the state, one from each of the state's ten congressional districts, a gain of one seat following the 2010 United States census.
+The elections coincided with the elections of other federal and state offices, including a federal quadrennial presidential election, concurrent statewide gubernatorial election, quadrennial statewide lieutenant gubernatorial election, and an election to the U.S. Senate.
+The state certified the returns on December 6, 2012.
+Primary elections were held August 7, 2012.